Demanrusss/CS50x_Harvard/Final_Project/Blog/README.md

  * Doesn't work?
 Repeat from the first step.
 There is no answer through the InterNet on that bag.

-## The pattern of the whole project is MVC.
+# The pattern of the whole project is like MVC.
 There are:
  * Models in just one file (actually we can easily divide it when really need) [models.py](https://github.com/Demanrusss/CS50x_Harvard/blob/main/Final_Project/Blog/app/models.py)
  * Views.
 Plenty of them in [templates](https://github.com/Demanrusss/CS50x_Harvard/tree/main/Final_Project/Blog/app/templates) folder